-(A) Purpose.
+- (A) Purpose.
 The I-2 General Industry is established to provide exemplary standards of development for certain industrial uses to be located in strategic sites.
 These general industrial uses are less compatible with commercial and residential uses and, therefore, are not appropriate in the I-1 district.
-More specifically, heavy industrial land uses are industrial land uses which may have the potential to create nuisances which are detectable at the property line; may involve materials which pose a significant safety hazard.

-(B) Permitted uses.

-- (1) All industrial fabricating, processing or storage of materials, goods or products, provided such activity or operation complies with the provisions of §§ 153.055 et seq. - (2) Wholesaling. - (3) Accessory uses incidental to and on the same zoning lot as the principal use.
+More specifically, heavy industrial land uses are industrial land uses which may have the potential to create nuisances which are detectable at the property line; may involve materials which pose a significant safety hazard. - (B) Permitted uses. - (1) All industrial fabricating, processing or storage of materials, goods or products, provided such activity or operation complies with the provisions of §§ 153.055 et seq. - (2) Wholesaling, including cannabis products.